AntiheroSoftware/nunjucks-precompile-brunch/README.md

 ## nunjucks-precompile-brunch

 Compiles [Nunjucks](http://mozilla.github.io/nunjucks/) template files for use in [brunch](http://brunch.io).
-Plugin checks for files that have one of the following extensions:
+Plugin checks for files that have one of the 'html' extension

-- .html
-- .njs

 ## Usage